Simple realizability of complete abstract topological graphs simplified: Introduction

 Theorem~\ref{veta_Z2_charakterizace} is proved in Section~\ref{section_Z2}, where we also show that AT-subgraphs with five vertices are not sufficient to characterize independently $\mathbb{Z}_2$-realizable complete AT-graphs.

 Theorem~\ref{veta_Z2_charakterizace} again implies a straightforward algorithm for independent $\mathbb{Z}_2$-realizability of complete AT-graphs, running in time $O(n^{6})$ for graphs with $n$ vertices.
 This is slightly better compared to the algebraic algorithm, which essentially consists of solving a system of $\Theta(n^4)$ equations with $\Theta(n^3)$ variables; see Section~\ref{section_Z2}.
-The algorithm by Jeannerod~\cite{Jea06_LSP_decomp} solves such a system in time $O(n^{3\omega+1})$, where $O(n^{\omega})$ is the complexity of multiplication of two square $n\times n$ matrices.
+The algorithms by Ibarra, Moran and Hui~\cite{IMH82_matrix} and Jeannerod~\cite{Jea06_LSP_decomp} solve such a system in time $O(n^{3\omega+1})$, where $O(n^{\omega})$ is the complexity of multiplication of two square $n\times n$ matrices.
 The best current algorithms for matrix multiplication give $\omega<2.3729$~\cite{LeGall14_powers,Williams12_faster}.